lazirpascual/cloud-computers/README.md

     First, I added some unit tests for the functionalities of the shopping cart page.
 These tests includes the following; the calculation for the subtotal of an item, the number of items in a cart and the total price in a cart.
   - **Integration Testing** <br />
     I then added some integation testing for the backend portion of my application.
 I decided to conduct API-level integration tests for the backend server by making HTTP requests and inspecting the test database I created with Mongoose.
 These tests included the testing of the REST API methods such as when initially retreiving, adding, and deleting an item from the shopping cart.
+- **Adding More Features** <br />
+  - **Login/Register** <br />
+    After integrating a backend, I created the ability for users to sign up and log in to their own accounts.
+This made it possible for users to keep track of their individual shopping carts, ensuring that only they themselves can change the contents of their own products.
+This was accomplished through the addition of users/login REST APIs and User/Token Authentication.

 ## Screenshots